 Sequential prediction in a game theoretic framework: We are trying to

-understand the power and limitations of sequential predictions algorithms
+understand the power and limitations of sequential prediction algorithms

 when no probabilistic assumptions are placed on the data generating mechanism.